ibm-cloud-docs/dr-automation-powervs/FAQs.md

 You can add up to **Eight nodes** to a single HA cluster.

 Ensure that all nodes meet the required prerequisites and are in a healthy running state before adding them to the cluster.

+### What versions of PowerHA SystemMirror are supported?
+{: #faq-power-ha-supported}

+The service supports the following versions of IBM PowerHA SystemMirror on AIX running in Power Virtual Server environments:

+- 7.2.10 SP1

+- 7.2.9 SP2

+- 7.2.8 SP4

+You can also register environments that use earlier or unsupported versions.
+However, such versions might have limited support and compatibility.